Best Of19 min read

 • Performance can lag on large workspaces

-• Steep learning curve if you try to use everything at once
+• Steep learning curve if you try using everything at once

 4. Trello — Best for Small Nonprofits and Volunteer-Heavy Teams